Investing 101

 This is a collection of common questions that frequently come up during our conversations with clients.
 While some of these topics are quite complex, this guide attempts to provide a brief introduction to the subject.
-If there is a question that you feel would be a good addition to the Investing 101 guide, send it to david.meeks@prudential.com
+If there is a question that you feel would be a good addition to the Investing 101 guide, click here to request a new topic.

 A mutual fund is a single investment that contains a basket of other investments.
 Stocks and bonds are the most common securities to be held in mutual funds but mutual funds can hold other types of investments, including investments that are normally not available to the general public such as hedge strategies and private equity.
 Mutual funds do not trade throughout the day like stocks.
 Instead, a mutual fund’s value is determined by its net asset value (NAV).
 The NAV is calculated once per day at the end of the trading day by adding the funds assets, subtracting liabilities and dividing by the total number of outstanding shares.